wyrtwala/craft/README.md

 # CRAFT
 ## My Foray into Computer Oriented Programming

 I was studying ***Moldy Crab Lang*** and became _very_ frustrated because, as you can tell by the fact that even it can't decide wether to be a plant or an animal, it has no idea what it wants to be.
 It couldn't decide wether to be FP or OOP, high level or low level, go or c (or even javascript); so it decided to be everything in it's own evil, mean, twisted way.
 It's type system looks super cool... at the beginning; then as the crab tries to go deeper into the ocean, the mold on it's back starts to die and rot and strangles the life out of the crab.
+(I'm not going to talk about lifetimes because I don't want anyone to blame me for lasting mental damage)

 So, in an act of inordinate patience, instead of just throwing everything away, because I mean, ***you*** try and write: